Toggle: English / Spanish

 Intrahepatic cholestasis occurs inside the liver.
 It can be caused by:

-Certain medications can also cause cholestasis, including:
+Certain medicines can also cause cholestasis, including:

 - Antibiotics such as ampicillin and other penicillins